Abandon All Hope...

-- Major Injury Underreaction: Lucifer after being shot in the forehead by the Colt, which would have killed almost any other supernatural being.
+- Major Injury Underreaction: Lucifer after being shot in the forehead by the Colt, which would have killed all but four other supernatural beings.

 - MacGyvering: The brothers build a bomb out of whatever they can find in a hardware store.

-- The Nth Doctor: Averted with Meg, who's possessing the same young woman from "Sympathy for the Devil", even though she was seen depossessing her and vanishing.
+- The Nth Doctor: Averted with Meg, who's possessing the same young woman from "Sympathy for the Devil" (S05, E01), even though she was seen leaving her and vanishing.

 - Senseless Sacrifice: Ellen and Jo; while their sacrifices keep the hellhounds from getting to Sam and Dean, the dynamic duo subsequently fail to kill Lucifer, making the Harvelles' deaths all the more tragic.

-- Shout-Out: Crowley refers to the Winchesters as the Hardy Boys
+- Crowley refers to the Winchesters as "The Hardy Boys".

 - Sympathy for the Devil: Attempted, but you'd think Lucifer would have noticed it never works for him.